tedconf/symfony-doc-unofficial/getting-started/en/01-Introduction.markdown

 symfony our way, a little extra effort at the beginning is really worth it in the long run.
-Also, as with any other PHP software installation, there are a lot of small traps that you can fall into that can make your experience harder that it needs to be, so we will try to help you avoid them.
+Also, as with any other PHP software installation, there are a lot of small traps that you can fall into that can make your experience harder than it needs to be, so we will try to help you avoid them.

 This tutorial teaches you everything you need to get started with a new symfony project.
 From the web server configuration, installation of symfony itself, to